ESG Ratings and Initiatives

 We proactively collaborate and engage with all stakeholders and seek partners to achieve our purpose of enabling a zero carbon, lower cost energy future.
 This directly enhances the global partnership for sustainable development to support the achievement of the Goals.

-Drax has a wide range of stakeholders and takes care to ensure that the Group, and the Board, has an effective strategy to identify and engage with those stakeholders.
+Drax has a wide range of stakeholders and takes care to ensure that the Group, and the Board, has an effective strategy to identify and engage with them.
+The Board receives regular reports on stakeholder engagement including from the Corporate Affairs and Investor Relations functions.
+This ensures that the Board takes into account the views of our stakeholders when making strategic decisions.

-We have a comprehensive stakeholder engagement strategy.
-This is detailed in the Communications Strategy, which is presented to the Board at least annually and sets out our stakeholders and provides oversight of how the Group intends to engage with them.
+Drax’s Communications Strategy contains our stakeholder engagement plan.
+Presented to the Board at least annually, this sets out and provides oversight of how the Group intends to engage stakeholders.

-Our Annual Report and Accounts 2019 sets out the broad stakeholder groups that we have identified and engaged with during 2019.
-It also highlights why we engaged, how we engaged and the areas of focus.
+Our Annual Report and Accounts 2020 sets out the broad stakeholder groups that we identified and engaged with during 2020.
+It also highlights their key concerns, why and how we engaged and how we responded.